Demi-wlw/Demi-wlw.github.io/index.md

 ---

 # About me
 I'm currently a postgraduate student studying in MSc Statistics with Data Science at Edinburgh.
-I obtained my Bachelor of Science degree in Mathematics and Statistics at Hong Kong Baptist University.</p>
+I obtained my Bachelor of Science degree in Mathematics and Statistics at Hong Kong Baptist University.

 ## Personal Links